Carmelites: Mitigation of the rule

 Two Carmelites were sent to convey this request to the Pope.
-The Pope responded in 1435 with the bull Romani Pontificis, dated 15 February 1432, i. e. the date of the petition, addressed to the Prior General, Jean Faci.
-The bull granted the Carmelites permission to freely and lawfully stay and walk "in their churches, and in the cloisters of these and in the places adjoining them at the appropriate times", moreover, it granted the faculty to eat flesh three days a week, except during Advent and Lent, and on other days when this was generally prohibited.
+The Pope responded in 1435 with the bull Romani Pontificis, dated 15 February 1432, the date of the petition.
+Addressed to the Prior General, Jean Faci, the bull granted the Carmelites permission to freely and lawfully stay and walk "in their churches, and in the cloisters of these and in the places adjoining them at the appropriate times", moreover, it granted the faculty to eat meat three days a week, except during Advent and Lent and on other days when this was prohibited by general law.

 Pope Pius II completed this permission on 5 December 1469 by granting the Prior General the faculty of dispensing from fasting on days when abstinence was lifted.

 Pope Sixtus IV granted greater freedom, commonly known as Mare magnum, in the bull Dum attendant meditatatione of 28 November 1476, which conceded many advantages to the mendicant orders.
 However, this mitigation of the Rule was somewhat resisted.
 Even before its promulgation, there was some protest against "a general relaxation" of the Rule.

 Attempts of reforms

 The advantages of the new rule were sometimes frowned upon in certain monasteries which wished to return to the old rule of 1247.
-The convents of La Selve (near Florence), Géronde (Switzerland), and Mantua (near Florence) thrived because of their tendency to observe the ancient observant rule.
-The Carmelites of Mantua obtained from Pope Eugene IV the bull Fama laudabilis, in 1442, which allowed them to be a separate congregation, governed by a vicar general and subject only to the prior general (and therefore detached from the general of the order).
-Influential during the 14th century, the "Reform of Mantua" subsequently became very marginal.
+The convents of La Selve (near Florence), Mantua and Géronde (Switzerland) thrived because of their tendency to observe the ancient observant rule.
+The Carmelites of Mantua obtained from Pope Eugene IV the bull Fama laudabilis, in 1442, which allowed them to be a separate congregation, governed by a vicar general and only distantly subject to the prior general.
+While influential during the 15th century, the "Reform of Mantua" subsequently became of marginal influence.
 Finally, this mitigation introduced around 1465 was definitively incorporated into the regulation of the Order of the Great Carmelites in 1783 by Pope Pius VI.

-John Soreth, a brother from the Carmelite Convent of Caen, Prior General from 1451 to 1471, tried to convince his Brothers to lead a life more rigorous religious development by promoting the seeds and movements that already existed.
-His motto was "Return to the rule of Saint Albert".
-Its first decrees he protested against privileges and exemptions, a major cause of the decline of the order.
+John Soreth, a friar from the Carmelite Convent of Caen, who served as Prior General in the years 1451–1471, tried to convince his subjects to lead a more rigorous religious life by developing seeds already sown and promoting movements that already existed.
+His motto was "Return to the Rule of Saint Albert".
+In his early decrees he protested against privileges and exemptions, seen as a major cause of the decline of the order.